jrosen48/utk-homepage/content/post/2020-04-25-update-to-how-u-s-school-districts-are-responding-to-covid-19.md

 part of that earlier work was a map depicting the number of districts within states mentioning COVID-19.

-With inspiration, ideas, and help from colleagues ([Teya Rutherford](https://rutherfordlab.wordpress.com/), [Daniel Anderson](Daniel Anderson), [Alex Lishinski](http://www.alexlishinski.com/), and [Ha Nguyen](https://ha-nguyen.net/)), the underlying data is more trustworthy and the map is now *interactive* and is available from here (or by clicking the screenshot below):
+With inspiration, ideas, and help from colleagues ([Teya Rutherford](https://rutherfordlab.wordpress.com/), [Daniel Anderson](Daniel Anderson), [Alex Lishinski](http://www.alexlishinski.com/), and [Ha Nguyen](https://ha-nguyen.net/)), the underlying data is more trustworthy and the map is now *interactive* (at the district level) and is available from here (or by clicking the screenshot below):

 https://jmichaelrosenberg.shinyapps.io/covidapp/